Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Advanced Predictive Analytics

-Next-generation dispatch systems will use more sophisticated predictive models that anticipate demand patterns, delivery challenges, and resource needs.
+Next-generation dispatch systems heading into 2026 and beyond will use more sophisticated predictive models that anticipate demand patterns, delivery challenges, and resource needs.
 These systems will proactively suggest staffing adjustments, vehicle maintenance scheduling, and capacity planning based on predicted operational requirements.

 Better predictive models will also enhance customer experience through more accurate delivery estimates and heads-up notifications about potential delays before they actually happen.